Russians in Washington opposed to the war are defying Putin and standing with Ukraine

 But of the more than a dozen Russians living in the Washington region interviewed for this article, none said they had been criticized or condemned in any way.

-At the protests she has attended, including one at the Russian Embassy the morning the war began, Maria Bulycheva made a point of telling the Ukrainians who were there that she was Russian and was against the war.
+At the protests she has attended, including one at the Russian Embassy the morning the war began, Bulycheva made a point of telling the Ukrainians who were there that she was Russian and was against the war.
 They welcomed her, she said.

-Bulycheva has lived in the United States for almost 30 years, but her parents and other family members remain in Russia and she is in daily contact with them.
+Bulycheva has lived in the United States since 1993, but her parents and other family members remain in Russia, and she is in daily contact with them.
 The 50-year-old economist, who has both American and Russian citizenship, said she feels a duty to protest the war.
 She kept her Russian citizenship, she said, because she wants to be able to have a say in its future.

 “I still have hope for Russia,” she said.
 “I wanted to have the right to influence Russia to be a successful, normal, healthy country.”